7400,74LS,74HC,74C and 4000 series Logic IC Tester

 Here is the latest version (V0.60, created December 2022) of the chip tester firmware.

 Here is the previous version (V0.59, created December 2021) of the chip tester firmware.
 Most modern EPROM programmers can also program PIC chips.
 All of the device information is contained in the Master (U1) chip, so there is no reason to update the slave chip U2 unless there is some problem with it.
 The hex files contain the code, and also the values for the configuration bits, which are stored in a separate area.
 Some programmers require this data to be entered manually before programming the device, and cannot read it from the hex file.
 If the configuration data is not set properly, the chip simply will not work, so before programming a chip, make sure that data is correct.
 I have included screen shots which show the correct values of the configuration bits.
 Also, if you decide to update your firmware, please do not erase the PIC chip that you are currently using for U1.
 Get a new DIP PIC18F2420 or PIC18LF2420 chip from Digikey or Mouser if you don't have one.
 This way, in case something goes wrong in the the programming, or there is a horrible bug in the new version, you can simply switch back to the old version.
-I have no plans to offer programmed PICs for sale here, except as part of the kit.
+I have no plans to offer programmed PICs for sale here.

 DISCLAIMER: I take no responsibility whatsoever for the use and/or implementation thereof, or the misuse leading to damage to equipment, property, or life, caused by the above circuits.

-Copyright © 2007-2023 by Tauntek.com.
+Copyright © 2007-2024 by Tauntek.com.
 All rights reserved.